awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 **Note**
 An access key contains both an *access key ID* value and a *secret access key* value\.
 The AWS Toolkit for JetBrains needs to use both of these values later\.
 Be sure to store them in a secure location\.
 If you lose them, they're gone forever and can't be retrieved\.
 However, you can always [delete a lost access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey), and then [create a replacement access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)\.
 If you ever do this, you also need to [change your toolkit connection settings](#key-tasks-change-connect)\.
 We support, but [strongly discourage](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users), [creating an access key for an AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_add-key) for the AWS Toolkit for JetBrains to use\.

-1. Ensure that [IntelliJ IDEA, PyCharm, WebStorm, or JetBrains Rider](https://www.jetbrains.com/products.html) 2019\.2 or later is installed and running\.
+1. Ensure that a [JetBrains IDE supported by AWS Toolkits](welcome.md#supported-ides) is installed and running\.

 1. Open **Settings** / **Preferences**\.